 While there have been a lot of interesting tidbits of news on display advertising last week (Google’s ad price decline, for instance, or Fox Sports’ hunt for ad agencies), there were three developments in particular we’d like to share and discuss with you.

 These news concern the Interactive Advertising Bureau’s finalization of the HTML5 ads for Digital Advertising 1.0 (it’s just too important not to mention, insight on the digital trends driving online marketing in 2013, more insight on the failure of pre-roll digital video,360 Interactive Video and the application of “Big Data” to the consumer purchase journey.

 The buzzword “Big Data” has been around for a couple of years now, and it has gained notorious popularity in the age of cloud computing and the consistent creation of terabytes upon terabytes of digital data every year.
 But for us folks concerned with delivering rich media creative experiences to consumers, for Big Data to be relevant, it needs to be applied to the consumer journey.

-OglivyOne mocked-up a great video of the promise of Big Data merged with consumerism to make the everyday life of people in the real world interconnected through digital connectivity, augmented reality, and touch and motion sensor technology.
+OglivyOne mocked-up a great Personalized video ads of the promise of Big Data merged with consumerism to make the everyday life of people in the real world interconnected through digital connectivity, augmented reality, and touch and motion sensor technology.

 Digitaland, Digital creative agency, says that The best part is what the video implies for digital advertising.
 Watch the five-minute clip and just look at the possibilities of rich media in an environment like that.
 Creatives in mirrors, glass doors, creatives synced from personal devices to POS machines, delivered to a targeted consumer through the best channel at the best times.
 For now it’s a promising dream, but even as the video plays it gives you some interesting data on how the vision is in part already reality today.